 Low levels of BDNF have been associated with depression, anxiety, poor memory and brain degeneration as seen in conditions such as Alzheimer’s and dementia.

 - May trigger the production of more serotonin (hello happy feelings!)

 - Improved mood (exercise increases BDNF as much or even more than taking antidepressants does)

 - Lower rates of Alzheimer’s disease and dementia in older age may be related to higher levels of BDNF.

 Are you getting the picture?
 Better mood, better mental performance, healthier brain as you age…

 How do you get more BDNF?

 One word: STIMULATION.
 Stimulation of your brain and all its cells can come in many forms.
-Of course, traditional brain exercise has been thought of as activities such as cross words and Sudoku (which are definitely good!) but here’s another aspect you can add to the list: exercise.
+Of course, traditional brain exercise has been thought of as activities such as cross words and using formative assessment tools (which are definitely good!) but here’s another aspect you can add to the list: exercise.
 As little as 30 minutes of jogging on three days a week has been shown to improve brain functioning, but even better gains have been suggested with more complex activity, which requires you to build or acquire a skill.
 An example of this is exercise that challenges your balance or thinking, like rock climbing or dancing.
 You could also consider consuming something like these brain pills to help your concentration and brain growth, if you don’t think that exercise is enough for you.
 However, exercise will ultimately help you.